18F/hub/_pages/qa/reserve-workstation-room.md

 ## Reserve a conference room in D.C. or San Francisco:

-The instructions were easy to follow for a first-timer.

-Except: you'll need to fill in the "attendee count," which is a field labelled "attendees in room" (in very small type).
+Follow the instructions above, but fill in the "attendee count", which is a field labelled "attendees in room" (in very small type).